 - Raw device mapping (RDMs).
 Make sure that the SQL Server virtual machine does not use RDM as storage for databases and transaction logs. - Virtual Machine Disk (vmdk) volumes that are marked as independent.
 Make sure that the SQL Server databases and transaction logs are not stored on independent disks. - Mount point volumes. - Virtual hard disks (VHDs).
 If NetBackup detects any database objects on a VHD disk, the ASC job fails and no SQL Server content is cataloged.
-All objects in the backup are not cataloged, including those that do not exist on the VHD. - RAID volumes. - An excluded Windows boot disk.
-The ASC job detects this type of disk and treats it like an independent disk.
-The VMware backup cannot exclude for any reason the disk on which NetBackup is installed.
-For example, do not select the Exclude boot disk - VMware policies do not support exclude lists.
+All objects in the backup are not cataloged, including those that do not exist on the VHD. - RAID volumes. - ReFS file systems. - An excluded Windows boot disk.
+The ASC job detects this type of disk and treats it like an independent disk. - The VMware backup cannot exclude for any reason the disk on which NetBackup is installed.
+For example, do not select the Exclude boot disk option if NetBackup is installed on the boot drive (typically C:). - VMware policies let you exclude certain virtual disks from the VMware backup.
 If you want to exclude specific SQL Server components, use a MS-SQL-Server policy.